Smartosc-Blockchain/fee-abstraction/docs/design.md

 ## II.
 Cross Swap
 The following feature is needed:
 1. Swap handler: IBC component to make the swap on Osmosis

+Notice: May have to roll up several tx together